 If SFC scan results fail to repair, “windows system resource protection found corrupted files but unable to repair them” try DISM commands.

-Did these solutions help to fix “black or blank screen after signing in to Windows 10”?
+Did these solutions help to fix the “black or blank screen after signing in to Windows 10”?
 Let us know which option worked for you, a